 A Treasure Trove of Stories!

-A year ago, on Children’s Day 2020, Pratham and Pratham Books’ StoryWeaver (an initiative of Pratham Books) announced a collaboration to develop and grow a repository of free, openly licensed reading resources for young children.
-This Children’s Day, marking the anniversary of this collaboration, over one thousand stories will be made available for public access across two platforms – Pratham Education Foundation’s Pratham Open School and StoryWeaver.
+A year ago, Pratham and Pratham Books’ StoryWeaver (an initiative of Pratham Books) announced a collaboration to develop and grow a repository of free, openly licensed reading resources for young children.
+Children’s Day 2021 marked the anniversary of this collaboration and to celebrate, over one thousand stories were made available for public access across two platforms – Pratham Education Foundation’s Pratham Open School and StoryWeaver.

 - Stories in 10 Indian languages and English

 Children who are learning to read need to have easy and steady access to simple, interesting and fun stories.
 The Pratham-StoryWeaver collaboration now has uploaded more than 600 stories in Hindi, Marathi, Bangla, Gujarati, Odia, Urdu, Assamese, Punjabi, Kannada, Telugu and English.